madina-projects/madina-projects/staffing_model_age_restricted_delivery.md

     zone_name,
     COUNT(DISTINCT rider_id) AS skilled_riders,
     COUNT(DISTINCT
-      CASE
-        WHEN currently_suspended IS TRUE THEN rider_id
-    END
-      ) AS suspended_riders,
-    COUNT(DISTINCT
-      CASE
-        WHEN absence_created IS TRUE THEN rider_id
+      CASE  WHEN currently_suspended IS TRUE THEN rider_id END) AS suspended_riders, COUNT(DISTINCT CASE WHEN absence_created IS TRUE THEN rider_id END) AS absent_riders
-    END
-      ) AS absent_riders
   FROM
     `riders`
   WHERE
     currently_active = 'ACTIVE'
     AND age_delivery_skilled = 'skilled'
   GROUP BY
-    1,2 ),  --- extracts  riders who pased the compliance training to deliver age restricted goods. maps as well absent and suspended riders for future calcualtions
+    1,2 ),  --- extracts  riders who passed the compliance training to deliver age restricted goods. maps as well absent and suspended riders for future calcualtions

  age_restricted_orders AS (
   SELECT